 It is possible for skin cancer to come back after treatment, depending on the type of cancer.
 Skin cancer that returns after treatment is called recurrent cancer.
 Recurrent skin cancer is more likely if the cancer had already advanced to a later stage when it was first treated.
 Some types of skin cancer are more likely to come back than others, but it is important for everyone who has been treated for skin cancer to continue checking his or her skin and to return for regular doctors' visits to make sure the cancer has not come back or spread.

 - Q How is chemotherapy used to treat skin cancer?

-- Q What is photodynamic therapy for treating skin cancer?
+- Q What is Mohs micrographic surgery for skin cancer?

-- Q How does photodynamic therapy help to cure skin cancer?
+- Q How is laser surgery used to treat skin cancer?

 - Q What kind of follow-up care is necessary for skin cancer?